 Here are some of the holidays we mark this month:

-- October 9 is also Columbus Day in the U.S., which is always observed on the second Monday in October.
+- Columbus Day (U.S.), which is always observed on the second Monday in October.
 It was on October 12, 1492, that Christopher Columbus landed on a small island in the Bahamas, convinced that he had reached Asia.
 Who is Columbus?
 Why do we celebrate this day?
 Read more about Columbus Day.

-- Finally, October 9 brings Thanksgiving for Canadians.
+- Thanksgiving in Canada.
 The first Thanksgiving Day in the Canadian Confederation was observed on April 15, 1872.
 In 1957, a proclamation permanently set the date to the second Monday in October (it was held on different dates in most intervening years).
 Celebrants give “general thanksgiving to Almighty God for the blessings with which [they] have been favored,” eat turkey, and watch football—Canadian football, of course!

-- Wrapping up the month is Halloween (All Hallows’ Eve) on the 31st!
+- Wednesday, October 31, is Halloween (All Hallows’ Eve)!
 Read about ancient Halloween traditions or get some pumpkin carving tips.